 Creative Writing Prompts Inspired by the Seasons

-Writers and artists, and human beings in general, have always been inspired by the seasons.
-After all, the seasons provide a rotating backdrop for our lives.
-They mark the passage of time.
-They represent change–moving on and letting go.
+Writers and artists, and human beings in general, have always been inspired by the cycle of nature.
+The seasons provide a rotating backdrop for our lives.
+They mark the passage of time, and they represent change–moving on and letting go.

 A season can provide a setting for your story or the subject for your poem.
 Seasons can function as metaphors.
 They can bring challenges for characters in the form of severe weather and natural disasters.
 Even the absence of seasons will affect a piece of writing.

 On a tropical island, the weather doesn’t change much.
 Seasons barely exist in some places, and that shapes the rhythm of life there.
 On the other hand, in more common climates, seasons dictate daily life: plant in the spring and harvest in the fall.

 Today’s creative writing prompts look to the seasons for inspiration.
 All of these writing prompts come from my book, 1200 Creative Writing Prompts.
 Enjoy!

 All writers get stuck.
 Call it writer’s block, lack of inspiration, or absence of the muse.
 Sometimes, ideas just don’t come easily.
 That’s when creative writing prompts and other writing exercises can keep your creativity going.

 These prompts are an accessible way to jump-start a writing session when you’re fresh out of ideas.
 Use these creative writing prompts to write a poem or a story, jot down a few thoughts in your journal, or compose a blog post.

 - A woman is walking alone on a beach in the summer twilight (or at dawn) when something happens that completely changes her life.